 Atheistic religions do not believe in a creator deity.
-And some of them stay clear of the supernatural all together, focusing on how to live a good life in the here and now.
+And some of them stay clear of the supernatural altogether, focusing on how to live a good life in the here and now.

-Most of the religions described below are quite old, and they may have changed and adapted throughout the millennia.
-Therefore, some practitioners may have added deities to the mix.
-But at their core, these 3 religions are atheistic.
+Most of the religions described below are quite old.
+So they have changed and adapted throughout the millennia and, like Christianity, now have different branches.
+Some branches have added deities to the mix.
+But others keep their religions as they were at the beginning: atheistic.

-Buddha, the founder of this atheistic religion, was adamant that no one should follow his teachings blindly.
-Each person has to choose the practices that makes sense to -and works for- them.
+Buddha was the founder of this atheistic religion.
+And he was adamant that no one should follow his teachings blindly.
+Each person has to choose the practices that make sense to -and work for- them.
 And when they outgrow a particular teaching, they should discard it, as one discards a boat after crossing the river, to paraphrase him.

 Buddha, real name Siddhartha Gautama, is not seen as a god.
 He is a human that found Liberation through practice.
 Anyone can follow his path and become an enlightened being, aka a Buddha.

 Buddhism has some 500 million adepts.
-It is widely practiced in Asia, specially in India, Sri Lanka, Indonesia, Laos, Myanmar, Tibet, China, Vietnam, Cambodia, Thailand, Korea, and Japan.
-(To read some quotes by Buddha go here.)
+It is widely practiced in Asia, especially in India, Sri Lanka, Indonesia, Laos, Myanmar, Tibet, China, Vietnam, Cambodia, Thailand, Korea, and Japan.
+(To read some quotes by Buddha, go here.)

-For Jains the objective in life is to purify the soul.
-They must clean it from all karma (past actions) through penance, meditation, right thinking, and other practices.
 One of the fundamentals of this atheistic religion is not harming any beings.
 So Jains are vegetarians.
-And some go as far as covering their mouths with a cloth all day, so they will not accidentally swallow an insect.
-And are very careful when walking, to avoid stepping on crawlers.
+And some even cover their mouths with a cloth all day so they will not accidentally swallow an insect.
+And they are very careful when walking, to avoid stepping on crawlers.

-For Jains the universe has always existed and will always exist.
-Much like modern scientists, they believe nothing is destroyed or created, but everything is changing all the time.
-The universe was not created by a god, and there are no gods that demand worship or that take an interest in human matters.
+For Jains, the universe has always existed and will always exist.
+Much like modern scientists, they believe nothing is destroyed or created.
+Instead, everything is constantly changing.
+They think the universe was not created by a god.
+And that there are no gods that demand worship or that take an interest in human matters.

-Every person must strive to gain their own enlightenment, which requires many reincarnations.
+Every person must strive to gain their own enlightenment.
+A task that requires many reincarnations.

 Humans live in the middle world

 Confucianism teaches how to live a good life.
-It focuses on self- development and creating a harmonious society.
-One precedes the other: an evolved person influences their family, which in turn influences community, which influences society as a whole -including government.
+It focuses on creating a harmonious society.
+But it starts with the individual.
+An evolved, well-behaved person influences their family.
+That evolved family, in turn, influences their community.
+And the community influences society as a whole -including the government.

 Some Confucianist virtues are consideration, kindness, love, harmony, righteousness, trustworthiness, and a distaste for excess.